NBISweden/IgDiscover-legacy/doc/guide.rst

 As IgDiscover uses this only as a starting point, using a similar species will also work.

 When using an IMGT database, it is very important to change the long IMGT sequence headers to short headers as IgBLAST does not accept the long headers.
-We recommend using the program ``edit_imgt_file.pl``.
+You can use the program ``edit_imgt_file.pl``.
 If you installed IgDiscover from Conda, the script is already installed and you can run it by typing the name.
 It is also `available on the IgBlast FTP site <ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/>`_.

-Run it for all three downloaded files, and then rename files appropritely to make sure that they named ``V.fasta``, ``D.fasta`` and ``J.fasta``.
+Run it for all three downloaded files, and then rename files appropriately to make sure that they are named ``V.fasta``, ``D.fasta`` and ``J.fasta``.

 You always need a file with D genes even if you analyze light chains.